stoicfive/stoa-of-attalos/docs/IDE_VSCODE_DEVELOPER_GUIDE.md

 - Reads the environment variable `NEXT_PUBLIC_VSCODE_WORKSPACE_PATH` (optional).
 - Reads/writes a persisted user path in `localStorage` under the key `stoa-vscode-workspace-path`.
 - Exposes helpers (`openProject`, `openPath`, `openWeb`, `copyCommand`, `setWorkspacePath`, `clearWorkspacePath`) that UI components consume.
 - Generates web fallbacks when no local path is available.
 The hook infers the GitHub repository path from `APP_CONFIG.repository` and uses `NEXT_PUBLIC_DEFAULT_BRANCH` (defaults to `main`) to build file URLs.
+For VS Code Web it uses query-style URLs (`https://vscode.dev/github/org/repo?path=...&version=...`) so that files that don’t exist yet still open inside the correct folder ready to be created.

 ```ts
 const {